ayoola-moore/aws-cdk-sample/README.md

 The project is built with the help of aws cdk.
 The aim is to have all our AWS infrastructure provision programmatically and therefore easy to replicate

-### domain info
-Easytrip.mu is registered with cloud.mu and points to route53 via nameservers.

 ### Some manual configuration/Intervention are required.
 They include
 - Managing host zone via Route53.
 Since the domain is currently managed via Route53.
 The app required a hostZoneId which is a done passed via context.